gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

     PROFILER_MARKER_TEXT(
         // Name, category pair, options.
-        "This happened", OTHER, {},
+        "Marker Name", OTHER, {},
         // Text string.
         "Here are some more details."
     );

-As useful as it is, it can be overused, sometimes by doing an expensive ``printf`` operation to generate a complex text string.
+As useful as it is, using an expensive ``printf`` operation to generate a complex text comes with a variety of issues string.
+It can leak potentially sensitive information such as URLs can be leaked during the profile sharing step. profiler.firefox.com cannot access the information programmatically.
+It won't get the formatting benefits of the built-in marker schema.
 Please consider using a custom marker type to separate and better present the data.

 Other Typed Markers
 ^^^^^^^^^^^^^^^^^^^